Resolution on Amendments to Indemnification Resolution

 As used in this Resolution:

-2. “Person” means an elected or appointed Trustee, an officer, employee or agent of Indiana University, or an individual who is or was serving at the request of Indiana University in any capacity on a board of an entity controlled by Indiana University.
+- “Person” means an officer, employee or agent of Indiana University, or an individual who is or was serving at the request of Indiana University in any capacity on a board of an entity controlled by Indiana University.
 This term shall not include independent contractors, medical professionals performing medical services, or persons consulting for private businesses.

-3. “Indemnified Person” means a Person who meets the criteria set forth in Section B of this Resolution.
+- “Indemnified Person” means a Person who meets the criteria for discretionary indemnification set forth in Section B of this Resolution.

 B. Determination of Who is an “Indemnified Person.”

-Determination: The Vice President and General Counsel in consultation with the Board of Trustees shall determine whether a Person meets the criteria to be deemed an Indemnified Person under this Resolution.
+- Except as otherwise provided in Section H of this Resolution, the Vice President and General Counsel shall recommend to the Board of Trustees if a Person meets the criteria to be deemed an Indemnified Person under this Resolution, and such recommended indemnification may be granted upon the majority vote of the Board of Trustees.

 C. Payment of Defense Costs and Judgment/Settlement.

-Upon a determination that a Person is entitled to indemnification under this Resolution, the following costs and expenses shall be paid by Indiana University:
+Upon a determination that a Person is entitled to indemnification under Section B of this Resolution, the following costs and expenses shall be paid by Indiana University:

 Defense Costs.
 Indiana University shall bear the cost of defending the Indemnified Person in the Action by, at its option:

-1. Upon making a determination that a Person is an Indemnified Person under this Resolution, the University may provide the reasonable costs and expenses, including reasonable attorneys’ fees, associated with defense or settlement of the Action on behalf of the Indemnified Party.
+- Upon making a determination that a Person is an Indemnified Person under this Resolution, the University may provide the reasonable costs and expenses, including reasonable attorneys’ fees, associated with defense or settlement of the Action on behalf of the Indemnified Person.
 Indiana University shall have sole authority over litigation and settlement strategies and decisions for those proceedings for which it is providing legal counsel to the Indemnified Person.
-The Indemnified Party’s full cooperation with legal counsel is a condition of continued defense and indemnification; or
+The Indemnified Person’s full cooperation with legal counsel is a condition of continued defense and indemnification; or

 D. Indemnified Person’s Right to Retain Separate Counsel.